vsimkus/variational-gibbs-inference/README.md

 The main code to the various methods used in the paper can be found in [`cdi/trainers`](./cdi/trainers/) directory.

 * [`trainer_base.py`](./cdi/trainers/trainer_base.py) implements the main data loading and preprocessing code.
-* [`variational_cdi.py`](./cdi/trainers/variational_cdi.py) implements the key code for variational Gibbs inference (VGI).
+* [`variational_cdi.py`](./cdi/trainers/variational_cdi.py) and [`cdi.py`](./cdi/trainers/cdi.py) implement the key code for variational Gibbs inference (VGI).
 * [`mcimp.py`](./cdi/trainers/mcimp.py) implements the code for variational block-Gibbs inference (VBGI) used in the VAE experiments.
-* The other scripts in [`cdi/trainers`](./cdi/trainers/) implement the reference code and variational conditional pre-training code.
+* The other scripts in [`cdi/trainers`](./cdi/trainers/) implement the comparison methods and variational conditional pre-training.

 ### Statistical models

-The code for the statistical and the variational models are located in [`cdi/models`](./cdi/models/).
+The code for the statistical (factor analysis, VAEs, and flows) and the variational models are located in [`cdi/models`](./cdi/models/).

 ### Configurations

 The [`experiment_configs`](./experiment_configs/) directory contains the configuration files for all experiments.
-The config files are in json format.
+The config files include all the hyperparameter settings necessary to reproduce our results.
+The config files are in a json format.
 They are passed to the main running script as a command-line argument and values in them can be overriden with additional command-line arguments.

 ### Run scripts

-[`train.py`](./train.py) is the main code we use to run the experiments, and [`test.py`](./test.py) is the main script to produce analysis results used in the text.
+[`train.py`](./train.py) is the main code we use to run the experiments, and [`test.py`](./test.py) is the main script to produce analysis results presented in the paper.

 ### Analysis code

-The Jupyter notebooks in [`notebooks`](./notebooks/) directory contain the code which was used to analysis the method and produce figures in the text.
+The Jupyter notebooks in [`notebooks`](./notebooks/) directory contain the code which was used to analysis the method and produce figures in the paper.

 ## Running the code